-Abstract-We consider scheduling precedence constrained tasks of a mobile application in a fog computing environment, which faces 4 multiple challenges of precedence constraints, power allocation, and performance-cost tradeoff.
-Our strategies to handle the three 5 challenges are described as follows.
-First, in pre-power-allocation algorithms and post-power-allocation algorithms, precedence constraints 6 7 are handled by the classic list scheduling algorithm and the level-by-level scheduling method respectively.
-Second, in a pre-power-allocation algorithm (a post-power-allocation algorithm, respectively), a power allocation strategy is determined before (after, respectively) a 8 computation offloading strategy is decided.
-Third, the performance-cost tradeoff is dealt with by defining the energy-constrained scheduling 9 problem and the time-constrained scheduling problem.
+Abstract-We consider scheduling precedence constrained tasks of a mobile application in a fog computing environment, which faces multiple challenges of precedence constraints, power allocation, and performance-cost tradeoff.
+Our strategies to handle the three challenges are described as follows.
+First, in pre-power-allocation algorithms and post-power-allocation algorithms, precedence constraints are handled by the classic list scheduling algorithm and the level-by-level scheduling method respectively.
+Second, in a pre-power-allocation algorithm (a post-power-allocation algorithm, respectively), a power allocation strategy is determined before (after, respectively) a computation offloading strategy is decided.
+Third, the performance-cost tradeoff is dealt with by defining the energy-constrained scheduling problem.
 That is, between performance and cost, we fix one and minimize the other.
-The 10 11 main contributions of the present paper are highlighted as follows.
-We develop a class of pre-power-allocation algorithms for both energy-constrained and time-constrained scheduling, which are based on the classic list scheduling algorithm and the equal-energy 12 method.
-We develop a class of post-power-allocation algorithms for both energy-constrained and time-constrained scheduling, which are 13 based on the level-by-level scheduling method and our previously proposed algorithms for independent tasks.
-We evaluate the proposed 14 15 algorithms by extensive experiments on mobile applications with randomly generated directed acyclic graphs and identify the most effective and efficient heuristic algorithms.
-Our research in this paper studies computation offloading in the context of traditional task 16 scheduling while incorporating new and unique features of fog computing into consideration.
-To the author's best knowledge, there has 17 been no such and similar study in the current literature.
-18
+The main contributions of the present paper are highlighted as follows.
+We develop a class of pre-power-allocation algorithms for both energy-constrained and time-constrained scheduling, which are based on the classic list scheduling algorithm and the equal-energy method.
+We develop a class of post-power-allocation algorithms for both energy-constrained and time-constrained scheduling, which are based on the level-by-level scheduling method and our previously proposed algorithms for independent tasks.
+We evaluate the proposed algorithms by extensive experiments on mobile applications with randomly generated directed acyclic graphs and identify the most effective and efficient heuristic algorithms.
+Our research in this paper studies computation offloading in the context of traditional task scheduling while incorporating new and unique features of fog computing into consideration.
+To the author's best knowledge, there has been no such and similar study in the current literature.